Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 ## Type inference for result containers

 Just like we did with `Option<T>`, we may want to apply the same treatment to `Result<TOk, TError>`.
-This type fulfills a similar purpose, except that it also has a fully fledged value representing the negative case, that provides additional information about the error.
+This type fulfills a similar purpose, except that it also has a fully fledged value that represents the negative case, providing additional information about the error.

 Here's how we could implement it: